konkolorado/sphinx-simpleopenapi/README.rst

 ``.. simpleopenapi:: _static/specs/openapi.yml``

-.. admonition:: Many types of admonitions
-   :class: note

-   Notice that the only parameter is the path to the OpenAPI spec
+Notice that the only parameter is the path to the OpenAPI spec.

-This package will render the API routes, methods, path parameters, query parameters and each route's OAuth2 scopes.
+This package will render the API routes, methods, path parameters, query parameters and each route's expected OAuth2 scopes.

 Examples
 ^^^^^^^^